EmilyGoose/survive/README.md

 Click on bushes and saplings to harvest berries and sticks, respectively

 Click on a fire while holding a stick to add fuel

+Click on the campfire at the bottom of the inventory to craft a fire.
+Requires 4 stones and 2 sticks